pika-org/pika/README.rst

 * ``PIKA_WITH_CUDA``: Enable CUDA support.
 * ``PIKA_WITH_HIP``: Enable HIP support.
 * ``PIKA_WITH_MPI``: Enable MPI support.
-* ``PIKA_WITH_GENERIC_CONTEXT_COROUTINES``: Enable the use of Boost.Context for
-  fiber context switching.
+* ``PIKA_WITH_BOOST_CONTEXT``: Enable the use of Boost.Context for fiber context switching.
 This has to be enabled on non-Linux and non-x86 platforms.

 Tests and examples are disabled by default and can be enabled with ``PIKA_WITH_TESTS``, ``PIKA_WITH_TESTS_*``, and ``PIKA_WITH_EXAMPLES``.
 Note